junaidsiddiqi/matlab-app-project/README.md

 -Collaborating effectively with a team to develop and design an interactive MATLAB application.

--Writing code to create interactive visualizations that allow users to explore various water-related scenarios.
+-Writing code to create interactive visualizations that allow users to explore various water-related topics.

 -Analyzing the environmental impact of freshwater use and exploring potential solutions like distillation and reclamation.